rodtoll/isy-js/README.md

 ### ISYScene

 Represents an Inseton Scene.
 Currently supports only lighting commands against the scene.

+NOTE: name and address properties are valid but the other general properties are set to default values as they don't make sense for a scene.

+Properties:
+* `childDevices` - Array of devices which are in the scene.

 Functions (All Lights):
 * `getCurrentLightState()` - Gets the virtual light state for all the lights in the scene. true if any lights are on, false if none are on.